adam-0522/SATEasily-content-ops-starter/content/pages/plans.md

         self:
           textAlign: center
       type: TitleBlock
+    subtitle: >-
-    subtitle: Book a free 30-minute consultation session to know more about your SAT
+      Book a free 30-minute consultation session to let us know more about you and your SAT goal
     plans:
       - title: Lesson On Demand
         price: $100